ajbowen249/dungeon-delver-engine/readme.md

 ### Virtual-T

-Using the [Virtual-T](https://sourceforge.net/projects/virtualt/) emulator, first run `clear 256, 49152`.
-Then, using the `Memory Editor` tool, load the output hex file starting and address `$C000`.
+Using the [Virtual-T](https://sourceforge.net/projects/virtualt/) emulator, first run `clear` command above.
+Then, using the `Memory Editor` tool, load the output hex file starting at address `$C000`.

 #### Once Loaded